nuniz/CoincidenceDetectionNetwork/README.md

 # CD-Network

-CD-Network is a Python library designed for the analytical derivation of the stochastic output of coincidence detector ( CD) cells.
+CD-Network is a Python library designed for the analytical derivation of the stochastic output of coincidence detection (CD) cells.
 These cells receive inputs modeled as non-homogeneous Poisson processes (NHPP) with both excitatory and inhibitory components.